 Preservation Consultant Mary Ruffin Hanbury of Hanbury Preservation Consulting drafted a local historic district designation report for a portion of the existing National Register District in on North Main Street, known as the North Main Street Extension of the Davidson Local Historic District.
-The draft report will be sent to the State Historic Preservation Office in October 2019.
+The draft report is currently under review by the State Historic Preservation Office in October 2019.
 The Davidson Historic Preservation Commission voted to accept the report at their November regular meeting.
 The proposed local historic district expansion will follow the map amendment process, as described in Section 14 of the Davidson Planning Ordinance, beginning this Spring.
 A tentative timeline for local historic district expansion is listed below.
 Additionally, links to the designation report and map are below:

 - North Main Street Local Historic District Designation Report